hadidayekh/Religion2Vec/README.md

 Religion2Vec provides a web interface to explore semantic analysis of words in the corpuses of the three main religious books: the Quran, the Bible, and the Torah.<br>

-### This branch will contain a tool for exploring different translations.
+### This branch will contain a tool for exploring different translations of religious books.